• Skip to primary navigation

 • 1 15.5-ounce can chickpeas, drained and rinsed

-• 2 tablespoons tamari (or coconut aminos for soy-free)
+• 2 tablespoon tamari low sodium, or coconut aminos for soy-free

 • 2 big handfuls spinach, roughly chopped